Farama-Foundation/Minari/README.md

     <img src="minari-text.png" width="500px"/>
 </p>

 Minari is a Python library for conducting research in offline reinforcement learning, akin to an offline version of Gymnasium or an offline RL version of HuggingFace's datasets library.
-This library is currently in beta.

 The documentation website is at [minari.farama.org](https://minari.farama.org/main/).
 We also have a public discord server (which we use for Q&A and to coordinate development work) that you can join here: https://discord.gg/bnJ6kubTg6.